epjee/epjee.github.io/README.md

-# 🌐 Personal Portfolio – [Francis Sotto]
+# 🌐 Personal Portfolio – Francis Sotto

-Welcome to my data analytics portfolio!
+Welcome to my portfolio!
 This website is built to showcase my work as a **Data Analyst** and/or **Data Scientist**, highlighting my technical skills, projects, and insights.

 Live site: [https://epjee.github.io](https://epjee.github.io)